publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schIII/m__us_usc_t19_s2414.md

         (1)

-         Before making the determinations required under subsection (a)(1) of this section, the Trade Representative, unless expeditious action is required—
+         Before making the determinations required under subsection (a)(1), the Trade Representative, unless expeditious action is required—

             (A) shall provide an opportunity (after giving not less than 30 days notice thereof) for the presentation of views by interested persons, including a public hearing if requested by any interested person,